 For accurate timings please contact using the contact form on this page or alternatively contact our team at:

 T: +44 (0)345 5040 303

-Whilst it is not a requirement by the Convention to use a qualified supplier to conduct your IHM Survey, it is recommended to do so to ensure that your vessel is comprehensively and accurately surveyed in a safe manner that resist unnecessary exposure to any onboard hazards.
+Whilst it is not a requirement by the Hong Kong Convention to use a qualified supplier to conduct your IHM Survey, it is recommended to do so to ensure that your vessel is comprehensively and accurately surveyed in a safe manner that resist unnecessary exposure to any onboard hazards.
 Sampling should be carried out by a competent IHM expert.
 Testing and analysis should be conducted at accredited ISO 17025 laboratories or equivelant.